 “The site features information that’s accurate and jargon-free,” Feller says.
 “It ensures that patients and families actually understand what they’re seeing, hearing, and experiencing during the exam

-When patients have this information, they can engage more fully in their care, and that can have a real impact on outcomes, explains Arun Krishnaraj, MD, associate professor of radiology and medical imaging at the University of Virginia Health System and co-chair of the RadiologyInfo.org committee.
+When patients have this information, they can engage more fully in their care, and that can have a real impact on outcomes, explains Arun Krishnaraj, MD, MPH, associate professor of radiology and medical imaging at the University of Virginia Health System and co-chair of the RadiologyInfo.org committee.

 “We know anecdotally that patients who review RadiologyInfo.org often have a much better overall healthcare experience, and a much better grasp of radiology’s role in their care,” Krishnaraj says.
 “Every radiology practice should be thinking about how to provide this information to help patients prepare for and understand their radiology exams.”